CadenG11/CheddarSafe-Android/README.md

 - Allowing the user to just change the username and password of accounts if desired.
 - More customization settings.
 - Allow user the delete their account.
+- Provide button to quickly move an account from one folder to another.
+- Add setting to remove fingerprint authentication.
+- Implement clipboard feature to allow for quick copy/pasting of credentials.

 ## FAQ
 ### 1. Is this app publicly available to be downloaded?